Click on each day below for session details or use search below.

 Access to capital was an essential driver of the great revival of US oil production.
 In today's market, is access to capital changing?
 Who will provide the capital for upstream investment in the years ahead?

 Global oil demand has been buoyant because of lower prices.
 But big questions loom that will shape the fortunes of the refining industry in the years ahead.
 In addition to economic uncertainty, the future use of oil in transport is a big question.
 But there are also opportunities such as the upcoming change in bunker fuel specifications.
-We will discuss the dynamics that will influence success for refiners around the world.
+What dynamics will influence success for refiners around the world?

 IOCs have focused relentlessly on reconfiguring portfolios to be competitive in a lower-for-longer price environment.
 In some cases, IOCs have made wholesale changes in geographic focus, targeted asset types, and proffered return metrics and capital strategies.
 Many are also testing investments against carbon taxes at different levels.
 How much of the cost reduction is sustainable?
 How have portfolios changed?
 Where can larger E&P companies find scale?
 Are the new business models sustainable?